taphost/c64/IO.md

 | 4 | Printer | Text output |
 | 8-11 | Disk drives | Floppy disk storage (8 = primary) |
 | 12-15 | Additional devices | Expansion devices |

+### LAT/FAT/SAT tables and keyboard buffer

+Locations 601-630 (`$259-$276`) host the LAT/FAT/SAT tables for logical file, device, and secondary address.
+Entries stay synchronized: closing a device shifts higher entries down and decrements the count at $0098; `CLALL` zeroes $0098 and clears all three tables in one go.
+Keyboard input uses the queue at 631-640 ($0277-$0280), whose length is tracked at $00C5 and whose pointer is $00C6.
+You can simulate typing by storing PETSCII characters there and updating $C6/$C5 accordingly before calling `GET#`/`INPUT`.

+### Bit masks for PEEK/POKE

+When toggling VIC, SID, CIA or serial flags, use the mask values 1,2,4,8,16,32,64,128.
+For example, to set bit 5: `POKE addr,PEEK(addr) OR 32`; to clear bit 5: `POKE addr,PEEK(addr) AND 223`.
+These values match the single-bit diagram in Mapping Chapter 6 and help you keep single-bit operations concise.

 ## Cassette Tape (Device 1)